Time Pressure in Software Engineering: A Systematic Review

-~\citet{fujigaki1996time} investigated software engineers and their well-being by using the self-reported depressive scale (SDS) and semi-structured interviews to gauge job and life events.
-The self-reported depressive scale was developed by ~\citeauthor{zung1965self} in ~\citeyear{zung1965self} and has been widely used. ~\citet{fujigaki1996time} observed that SDS scores rose with increased job events, one of which was time pressure caused by deadlines.
-This result links time pressure to depressive symptoms, and higher depressive symptoms, in turn, have been linked to clinical depression.

-In a later study, ~\citet{fujigaki1997longitudinal} investigated physiological metrics in relation to the work strain of information system engineers.
-The authors showed that adrenaline increases before a deadline, at the start of a project, and during budget negotiations.
+\citet{fujigaki1996time} investigated software engineers and their well-being by using the self-reported depressive scale (SDS) and semi-structured interviews to gauge job and life events.
+The self-reported depressive scale was developed by \citeauthor{zung1965self} in \citeyear{zung1965self} and has been widely used. \citet{fujigaki1996time} observed that SDS scores rose with increased job events, one of which was time pressure caused by deadlines.
+This result links time pressure to depressive symptoms, while higher depressive symptoms in turn have been linked to clinical depression.
+In a later study, \citet{fujigaki1997longitudinal} investigated physiological metrics in relation to the work strain of information system engineers.
+In the study adrenaline increased before a deadline, at the start of a project, and during budget negotiations.
 Cortisol, which captures exhaustion, increased after constant busy states, such as after deadlines and/or after employees had gotten used to the job.

-~\citet{mann2005case} performed a longitudinal case study in a software company that introduced Scrum to their development process.
-Introducing Scrum decreased the amount of overtime work performed by the developers in the company while increasing customer satisfaction at the same time.

-~\citet{laanti2013agile} surveyed the strain felt by developers from Agile and Kanban projects.
-Laanti found that a sustainable pace of development leads to better performance.
-Additionally, teams who reported being empowered were able to deal better with stress.

-In action research, ~\citet{borg2014ciar} observed that time pressure and increased working hours lead to burnout for individuals.
+\citet{borg2014ciar} observed that time pressure and increased working hours lead to burnout for individuals.